-This module introduces the 'stages of change' model, which helps to explain how patrons who have a gambling problem might differ in their readiness to change their behaviour.
+This module introduces the 'stages of change' model, which helps to explain how patrons who are at risk of gambling harm might differ in their readiness to change their behaviour.
 This module also explores the self-exclusion process, and best-practice protocols for exclusion orders.

-- have refreshed your understanding of problematic gambling behaviour and gambling harm - understand the 'stages of change' model, and be able to use it as a guide for interacting with patrons who are experiencing gambling harm - know how to guide and support patrons through the self-exclusion process - understand best-practice protocols for exclusion orders.
+- have refreshed your understanding of the signs that someone is at risk of, or is experiencing gambling harm - understand the 'stages of change' model, and be able to use it as a guide for interacting with patrons who are experiencing gambling harm - know how to guide and support patrons through the self-exclusion process - understand best-practice protocols for exclusion orders.